Coconut Pancakes (Gluten-Free)

 • Egg: room temperature egg is better.

-• Shredded coconut: to give a different touch to the pancakes.
+• Shredded coconut: give a twist to the pancakes.

-Whisk together the buckwheat flour, brown rice flour, baking powder, sugar, and shredded coconut in a medium bowl.
+In a medium bowl, whisk together buckwheat flour, brown rice flour, baking powder, sugar, and shredded coconut.
+Set aside.

 Heat a nonstick frying pan over medium heat and spray with oil.